 In the final stage of negotiations with each business partner, to ensure there are no later disagreements between the personnel in charge of purchasing at each company and the representative of the business partner, the matters determined as a result of their discussions are recorded in a standardized format, with each party retaining a copy.

 Moreover, the Seven & i Group conducts individual employee interviews led by the employee's supervisor once every six months.
 At the individual interviews of personnel in charge of purchasing, their compliance with fair business practices is evaluated and reflected in their compensation package.
 From the fiscal year ended February 28, 2017, the Seven & i Group has conducted questionnaire surveys of business partners to confirm whether the speech and behavior of employees toward business partners follow the Seven & i Holdings Corporate Action Guidelines.
 In these surveys, business partners reply to questions anonymously.
-In the fiscal year ended February 28, 2022, a total of approximately 8,300 representatives of business partners responded to questionnaire surveys issued by Group companies.
+In the fiscal year ended February 28, 2022, a total of approximately 8,800 representatives of business partners responded to questionnaire surveys issued by Group companies.

 The Chief Financial Officer (CFO) of Seven & i Holdings is responsible for tax management.
-Based on the Seven & i Holdings Global Tax Policy, Seven & i Holdings has a tax strategy that corresponds with its management strategies, and carries out uniform company-wide tax management.
+Based on the Seven & i Holdings Global Tax Policy, Seven & i Holdings has a tax strategy that corresponds with its management strategies and carries out uniform company-wide tax management.
 In addition, we report significant tax-related issues to the Board of Directors.

 In line with the above, Seven & i Holdings has adopted the following global tax policy.

 Seven & i Holdings and its Group companies, including overseas subsidiaries, always comply with the taxation laws in the countries where they operate.
 Moreover, they also respect the intention of such laws by paying taxes appropriately as a way of contributing to the economic development of the countries.